hacs/documentation/source/docs/contribute/documentation.md

 ## Contents linking

-Instructions how to create references in markdown.
+Instructions on how to create references in markdown.

 ### Referencing another page